SFWLtd/grad-academy/solid/single-responsibility/README.md

 ### To run the project
 1. Open the App.Config file and change the "address" application setting
 2. Right click on the *single-responsibility-before* project and choose "Set as Startup Project"
-3. Press F5, a console window will display the status, you should recieve a very simple email to the address added in the application settings
+3. Press F5, a console window will display the status, you should receive a very simple email to the address added in the application settings

 ### Workshop Task
-1. Modify the project so that modifying the message sending capability is completely independant from the task of adding a permit to the data source
+1. Modify the project so that modifying the message sending capability is completely independent from the task of adding a permit to the data source
 2. Use the single-responsible-after project if you get stuck :)

 ## single-responsibility-after